Devonkedev/Nivara/README.md

 ### 5. Scalability

-Niva is built for future expansion, allowing for additional media types to be verified:
+Nivara is built for future expansion, allowing for additional media types to be verified:

 - **Images and Videos:** Upcoming features will enable image and video fact-checking, addressing visual misinformation and deepfakes.
 - The system is designed to handle an increasing number of users, reviews, and content types without sacrificing performance.